ehanahamed/quizfreely/site/README.md

 - remove button.js stuff for removed elements
 - make `sessionData.flashcards.index = 0; flashcards.load(sessionData.flashcards.index);` run after all import/open (importLocal AND cloud import thing)
 - make `studySet.load(...` run ONLY on importLocal
-  - if it runs on cloud import or inside of actionoptions (actionoptions includes cloud & local) then it breaks cloud import
+  - if it runs on cloud import or inside of open (open includes cloud & local) then it breaks cloud import
+    - wait what, why would that happen, studySet.load is supposed to be universal???
 - make sure all edit-related stuff is ONLY in editjs
-- make sure all importLocal-related stuff is ONLY in importlocaljs, some of it (like JSON.parse) was in actionoptions and in studySetjs
+- make sure all importLocal-related stuff is ONLY in importlocaljs, some of it (like JSON.parse) was in open and in studySetjs
 - find JSON.parse-s and make sure they dont break already-parsed JSON from cloud imports/loads
 - make the cloud load and local load organized
-  - they both use `sessionData.studySetData = ...`, `localStorage.set("currentStudyset", sessionData.studySetData);`, and `sections.changeTo("actionOptions");`
+  - they both use `sessionData.studySetData = ...`, `localStorage.set("currentStudyset", sessionData.studySetData);`, and `sections.changeTo("open");`

 ## Findings